microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 ### AppInstance

-This type represents an activation of an application in Project Reunion, providing methods to find other instances of itself, redirect activations across instances, and handle incoming non-launch activations.
+This type represents an activation of an application in Windows App SDK, providing methods to find other instances of itself, redirect activations across instances, and handle incoming non-launch activations.